userminer2/Thinkpad-T470s-Tahoe-OpenCore-EFI/README.md

 - Bluetooth
 - Keyboard
-- Trackpad (2 finger gestures work but not 3 finger gestures)
+- Trackpad (2 finger gestures work but 3 finger gestures require a 4th finger for some reason to work)
 - Trackpoint
 - function keys
 - Graphics acceleration